HDfalcon/FreeRTOS-basics-esp32-wroom/README.md

 # FreeRTOS-basics-esp32-wroom
-Fundamentals of FreeRTOS implementation in esp32 from my study sessions.
+Fundamentals of FreeRTOS implementation on esp32 from my study sessions.